 The streaming market, however, is hugely competitive for businesses trying to move away from traditional cable into the streaming world.
 People do not want to pay as much for streaming as they would for cable.

 As people move away from pricer media-watching options, Visual Objects found new movie releases also have taken a hit, as consumers are less incentivized to go to the theater or rent movies on demand.
-With subscription services offering a cheaper library of content from consumers’ living rooms, people don’t want to go out and pay more money for the same experience.
+With subscription services offering a cheaper library of content from consumers’ living rooms, people don’t want pay more money for the same experience.

-Media companies must find a way to satisfy customers and make money in the growing streaming landscape.
+Media companies must find a way to satisfy customers and make money in the growing cable v streaming debate.

 - More than one-third of people (39%) pay between $11 and $25 per month for streaming services, which is significantly cheaper than the average cable bill.
 Meanwhile, only 20% pay more than $50 per month on streaming subscriptions.